Danack/RfcCodex/etiquette/how_to_have_better_discussions.md

 Instead of that, actually taking the time to comprehend what the neophyte has just learned about (and so is excited about), and pointing out where either the limitations of it, or how they might be excited about it now, but there is still more to learn, is likely to be a more productive conversation long term.

-Some good rules to follow are:

-* choose the most boring API that is acceptable.
-People will often object to this, wanting an API that makes them feel cleverer.
-* "the person who has thought the most about the problem, gets to choose the API".
-Or at least that seems to be working for PHP.

 ## Don't respond to ideas you don't like the same day